 The following summarizes certain transactions with securitization trusts:

 In connection with securitization transactions, we typically retain servicing responsibilities and residual assets.
 We generally receive annual servicing fees that are typically up to 0.25% of the outstanding balance.
-We may periodically make servicer advances, that are subject to credit risk.
+We may periodically make servicer advances that are subject to credit risk.
 Included in securitization assets in our consolidated balance sheets are our servicing assets at amortized cost and our residual assets at fair value.
 Our residual assets are subordinate to investors’ interests, and their values are subject to credit, prepayment and interest rate risks on the transferred financial assets.
 Other than our securitization assets representing these residual interests in the trusts’ assets, the investors and the securitization trusts have no recourse to our other assets for failure of debtors to pay when due.
-In computing gains and losses on securitizations, we use discount rates based on a review of comparable market transactions including Level 3 unobservable inputs which consist of base interest rates and spreads over these base rates.
-Depending on the nature of the transaction risks, the discount rate ranged from 3.7% to 6.9% during the year ended December 31, 2022.
+In computing gains and losses on securitizations, we use discount rates based on a review of comparable market transactions including Level 3 unobservable inputs, which consist of base interest rates and spreads over these base rates.
+Depending on the nature of the transaction risks, the all-in discount rate ranged from 5% to 10% for the three months ended March 31, 2023.

 Securitization Of Receivables [Text Block]

 No definition available.